mattmc3/zshrc1/README.md

 ### Install with a Zsh plugin manager

-To install using a Zsh plugin manager, add the following to your .zshrc
+To install using a Zsh plugin manager, add the following to your `.zshrc`

-- [pz]: `pz source mattmc3/zebrafish`
+- [antidote]: `antidote install mattmc3/zebrafish`
 - [zcomet]: `zcomet load mattmc3/zebrafish`
 - [zgenom]: `zgenom load mattmc3/zebrafish`
 - [znap]: `znap source mattmc3/zebrafish`